Stillat/statamic-template-resolver/README.md

 ```

 The `hasTemplate` method will return `true` if a specific template *or* the default template exists.
-To create a default template, create a file named `default.antlers.html` or `default.blade.php` at the root of the template folder.
+To create a default template, create a file named `_default.antlers.html` or `_default.blade.php` at the root of the template folder.

 In our example, the default template would need to be placed here:

 ```
-views/social_media_images/default.antlers.html
+views/social_media_images/_default.antlers.html
 ```

 Specific collection/blueprint templates are stored within a nested directory structure using the following format: